Thrasybulus: The Thirty Tyrants

 In 404 BC, following a defeat at the Battle of Aegospotami, Athens was forced to surrender, ending the Peloponnesian War.
 In the wake of this surrender, the Spartan navarch Lysander imposed a strict oligarchic government on Athens, which came to be known as the Thirty Tyrants.
 This government executed a number of citizens and deprived all but a few of their rights, eventually growing so extreme that even the moderate oligarch Theramenes fell afoul of the government and was executed.
 Fearing for their lives, numerous Athenians fled to Thebes.

 Thrasybulus had been one of the first to oppose the oligarchy and had been exiled to Thebes shortly after its rise to power.
 There, he was welcomed and supported by the Theban leader Ismenias and his followers, who assisted him in preparing for a return to Athens.
 In 403 BC, he led a party of 70 exiles to seize Phyle, a defensible location on the border of Attica and Boeotia.
 A storm prevented the forces of the Thirty from expelling him immediately, and numerous exiles flocked to join him.
 When the Spartan garrison of Athens, supported by Athenian cavalry, was sent out to oppose him, Thrasybulus led his force, now 700 strong, in a surprise daybreak raid on their camp, killing 120 Spartans and putting the rest to flight.

 Five days later, Thrasybulus led his force, which had already grown to the point that he could leave 200 men at Phyle while taking 1,000 with him, to Piraeus, the port of Athens.
 There, he fortified the Munychia, a hill that dominated the port, and awaited the coming attack.
 The forces of the Thirty, supported by the Spartan garrison, marched to Piraeus to attack him.
 Thrasybulus and his men were outnumbered 5 to 1, but held a superior position and presumably benefited from consternation amidst the ranks of the oligarchs.
 In the battle, the exiles put the oligarchic forces to flight, killing Critias, the leader of the Thirty.

 After this victory, the remainder of the Thirty fled to Eleusis, and the oligarchs within Athens began squabbling amongst themselves.
 New leaders were selected, but were unable to deal with Thrasybulus, and were forced to send to Sparta for help.
 The Spartans, however, did not send the aggressive Lysander, but the more conservative Pausanias.
-Pausanias' force narrowly defeated Thrasybulus' men, but only with great effort, and, unwilling to push the issue, he arranged a settlement between the forces of Thrasybulus and the oligarchs in the city.
+Pausanias's force narrowly defeated Thrasybulus's men, but only with great effort, and, unwilling to push the issue, he arranged a settlement between the forces of Thrasybulus and the oligarchs in the city.
 Democracy was restored, while those oligarchs who wished to do so withdrew to Eleusis.
 In power, Thrasybulus pushed through a law which pardoned all but a few of the oligarchs, preventing a brutal reprisal by the victorious democrats.
 For his actions, Thrasybulus was awarded an olive crown by his countrymen.